tolnai/esphome-dashboard-lilygo-t5/README.md

 ## Custom solutions behind

 My dashboard code may not be reusable directly for anyone else, but it might give some ideas, or perhaps a motivation that it is not that difficult to just create something like this from scratch.
 The layout is fully custom and tailored for my own needs.
-I tried to produce just a little bit better code than a 5 year old would do, but I'm not that proud of it.
+I tried to produce just a little bit better code than a 5 year old would do, but I'm not that proud of it (could use a lot of refactoring).
 Oh boy, I haven't used C++ in ages... 🙂

-Date related things and some other stuff are localized in an ugly/custom way, since strftime doesn't do that.
+Date related things and some other stuff are localized in a perhaps ugly way, since strftime can't do that.

 Data sources used behind: